our mission statement

 Whereas HTC’s philosophies have been published for years in our in-house handbook given to prospective members and their parents, we are moved to share it on our website’s landing page for full transparency.
 We do so in an effort to keep us accountable and to provide inspiration through proclaiming our commitment to grow stronger and do better.

 The Hannon Theatre Company believes whole-heartedly in a fully-inclusive casting and membership policy.
-HTC’s producers, directors, and casting committee cast productions in such a manner that a performer's racial or ethnic background does not limit the roles they can be assigned nor do such matters diminish the learning opportunities available to them.
-We espouse a color-conscious policy in which we recognize the beautiful complexity and intersectionality of student identities.
+HTC’s producers, directors, and casting committee cast productions in such a manner that a performer's racial, or ethnic background as well as a performer's gender identity or sexual orientation, does not limit the roles they can be assigned nor do such matters diminish the learning opportunities available to them.
+We espouse a color-conscious and gender inclusive policy in which we recognize the beautiful complexity and intersectionality of the many ways students express their individuality.
 In our selected literature, we choose to celebrate diversity without making any member’s personal identifiers a plot point in our stories.
 Our paramount objective is to honor every student’s cultural, racial, and gender identity through work which celebrates God’s unconditional love and creative spirit.

 Likewise, young women from any secondary institution in Southern California are welcome to join us to both perform on stage and work behind the scenes as valued members of the Loyola High School community and its Student Life component.
 Although our male membership will consist exclusively of young men from our student body, our artistic process and outcomes will be aligned to fully support feminist ideals .
 We vow to champion the respect and empowerment of our sisters in Christ.